CIDO-ontology/cido/README.md

 Dr. Xiaolin Yang, an experienced ontologist and bioinformatician from the Institute of Basic Medical Sciences, [School of Basic Medicine](http://sbm.pumc.edu.cn/), [Peking Union Medical College and Chinese Academy of Medical Sciences](http://www.pumc.edu.cn), Beijing, China, has also participated in our collaborative CIDO development and applications.

+Sivaram Arabandi, MD, MS., a clinical informatician and founder of [ONTOPRO LLC](http://ontopro.com/) with over 15 years of multidisciplinary clinical and information technology experience.

 More collaborators are provided below.

 Everyone who would like to contribute to the CIDO development is welcome to join our development team.
 Thanks.